 Why Should I Be Screened for Lung Cancer?

 Lung cancer is the leading cause of cancer deaths in the United States.
 Annual screening with CT scans can find lung cancers in their earliest stage, when the cancer is easier to treat.
-The National Lung Screening Trial showed that screening with low-dose CT can reduce the risk of death from lung cancer by 20 percent in current and former heavy smokers, compared to those who were screened using a chest x-ray.
+The National Lung Screening Trial showed that screening with low-dose CT can reduce the risk of death from lung cancer by 20% in current and former heavy smokers, compared to those who were screened using a chest x-ray.

 Why Should I Be Screened at Duke?